bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 - cd /
 - tar xvf ~(/path/to/bedrock-linux-tarball~)

+`tar` does not track extended filesystem attributes, and `brc` requires a special attribute to allow non-root users to utilize it.
+To set this attribute, run:

+    {class="rcmd"} /bedrock/libexec/setcap cap_sys_chroot=ep /bedrock/bin/brc

+Some initrds assume directories existing on the root filesystem.
+Ensure these directories exist to appease the initrds:

+- {class="rcmd"}
+- for dir in dev proc sys mnt root tmp var run bin; do mkdir -p /$dir; done

+Additionally, many people are accustomed to debugging a system by setting "init=/bin/sh".
+Ensure this option exists:

+- {class="rcmd"}
+- [ -e /bin/sh ] || ln -s /bedrock/libexec/busybox /bin/sh

 ## {id="acquire-strata"} Acquire other strata

 Further down the instructions will include things like configuring which init